 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-Satan takes over the body of Gabriel Byrne when he comes to New York City on the eve of Y2K to find and impregnate a young woman who was chosen to be the mother of his child when she was born twenty years earlier (Robin Tunney).
+Satan takes over the body of Gabriel Byrne when he comes to New York City on the eve of Y2K so he can find and impregnate a young woman who was chosen to be the mother of his child when she was born twenty years earlier (Robin Tunney).
 Somehow if Satan has sex with her an hour before midnight, the world will end, but how that will happen isn't made very clear.
 Do we have to wait until she has his baby or is the act enough or what?
-Satan here has a lot of powers - he can punch someone right through the head and he can light his urine on fire to blow up a city block, but otherwise he chases the girl slowly and incompetently and relies on incompetant humans to help him.
-None of that matters, really, because we're here to watch Arnold jump in and out of a helicopter, to watch Satan stab a priest in the head with a dagger in the shape of a cross, and to watch Arnold run over Satan with a subway train, shoot him with a rocket, blast him with a machine gun, and throw him out a 20th story window.
-We also get to see a disgusting Satanic ritual with a rattlesnake.
+Satan here has a lot of powers - he can punch someone right through the head and he can light his urine on fire to blow up a city block, but otherwise he chases the girl slowly and sloppily and relies on incompetant humans to help him.
+None of that matters really, because we're here to watch Arnold jump in and out of a helicopter, to watch Satan stab a priest in the head with a dagger in the shape of a cross, and to watch Arnold run over Satan with a subway train, shoot him with a rocket, blast him with a machine gun, and throw him out a window 20 stories high.
+We also get to see a disgusting Satanic ritual with a rattlesnake and a baby.

 We see a real live Western Diamond-backed Rattlesnake in the jar, grabbed and held up by the neck, but the snake he stabs and bleeds is a prosthetic snake.
 The American Humane Association disclaimer at the end says that no animal was harmed in the making of the movie and that prosthetic animals were used.